 The limited edition Pink Dogwood ‘Blush of Spring’, dating from the mid-1980s, is an expanded adaptation of the two pieces shown above.
 However, the flowers are entirely different in construction.
 This piece appears in the 1986 Cybis catalog as an edition of 50, measuring 6 3/4″ high and 9 1/2″ wide (the Wood Wren is 5 1/2″ high.)
-It is missing from a 1988 price list and so may — like the limited edition Magnolia — have been either sold out or closed fairly quickly.
+It is missing from a 1988 price list and so may — like several of the other flower studies — have been either sold out or closed quickly.
 Pricing is unknown.

-I am not sure whether this blue morning glory was ever released as a retail edition; in any event, this particular one is the original artist’s proof (Lynn Klockner Brown.)
-It is 3.75″ high and according to the auction description has “some losses and repair” to one of the flowers.
+This lovely blue morning glory was never released as a retail edition; this is the original artist’s proof created by Lynn Klockner Brown.
+It is 3.75″ high and according to the auctioneer’s description has “some losses and repair” to one of the flowers.

 A number of the post-1960 bird studies also incorporated a specific flower or plant in the design and the sculpture name.
 In addition to the iris-and-bobwhite and Wood Wren shown above, they were the Blue Headed Vireo with Lilac, Clematis with House Wren, Golden Crown Kinglets with Crab Apple, Golden Winged Warbler with Andromeda, Goldfinch with Violets, Hermit Thrush with Cranberry Cotoneaster, Kinglets on Pyracantha, and Nestling Bluebirds on Cockspur Hawthorn.
 All of these are illustrated in Cybis Later Birds.